mattdesl/module-best-practices/README.md

 This makes it easier to compose with other modules, and avoids the problems of constantly "boxing and unboxing" objects across different modules with potentially conflicting versions.

 A good example of this can be seen with *simplicial complexes* such as [icosphere](https://www.npmjs.org/package/icosphere) and [cube-mesh](https://www.npmjs.com/package/cube-mesh).
-These are render-engine independent, and can be manipulated with modules like [mesh-combine](https://www.npmjs.com/package/mesh-combine), [simplicial-disjoint-union](https://www.npmjs.com/package/simplicial-disjoint-union), [normals](https://www.npmjs.com/package/normals).
+These are render-engine independent, and can be manipulated with modules like [mesh-combine](https://www.npmjs.com/package/mesh-combine), [simplicial-disjoint-union](https://www.npmjs.com/package/simplicial-disjoint-union) and [normals](https://www.npmjs.com/package/normals).

 ## npm ignores